Skip to content

 Replacing this lintel would be a huge project and only necessary in the event of a rebuild.
 In later, Georgian and Victorian construction, oak lintels were used in larger, or inglenook fireplaces, where the lintel was not in danger of burning.

 With a cooking range fitted, the fire’s function was contained safely.
-If you need to replace a wooden lintel today, it’s a better idea to replace it with a concrete version.
-By all means use a fancy piece of timber for the mantelpiece, to decorate the fireplace, but reinforced concrete lintels are a better bet when it comes to supporting performance.
+If you need to replace a wooden lintel today, it’s a better idea to replace it with a concrete fireplace lintel.
+By all means use a decorative timber mantelpiece, but reinforced concrete lintels are a better option for structural support.

 Renovating a Brickwork Fireplace